Where to Find Delicious Donuts in Philadelphia

 Thanksgiving pie-flavored offerings

 When Federal Donuts opened in Pennsport a decade ago, it revolutionized donuts in Philadelphia.
-Founded by a team that includes Steve Cook and chef Michael Solomonov (they run some of the city’s best restaurants, including Zahav and Laser Wolf), Federal Donuts specializes in some of the best donuts you’ll ever have.
+Founded by a team that includes Steve Cook and chef Michael Solomonov (they run some of the city’s best restaurants, including Zahav and Laser Wolf), Federal Donuts specializes in some of the best donuts we’ve ever had.
 They have joined the pantheon of must-eats in the city.

-There are now seven locations around the city plus a new food truck that pop ups at special events and around the suburbs making the fresh sugar-coated donuts.
+There are now six locations around the city plus a new food truck that pop ups at special events and around the suburbs making the fresh sugar-coated donuts.

 Beiler’s Donuts